xieren58/Release-V2/README.md

 - [X] Incorperate LED's

-- [X] Make it so the RFID actually actuates off the servo not just each program runnign idividually
+- [X] Make it so the RFID actually actuates off the servo not just each program running individually

 - [ ] Buzzer?